PERFECT Au Gratin Potatoes

 One of the cardinal rules of good potatoes au gratin is that it cannot be dry.
 The cheesy cream sauce needs to ooze out.
 Not run out all over the plate in a big wet mess, but just slowly oooooze out.
 Here is a classic creamy potatoes au gratin recipe at its very best!

-Au Gratin Potatoes vs. Scalloped Potatoes –What Is the Difference?
+Au Gratin Potatoes vs Scalloped Potatoes

 The two have come to be confused and are often used interchangeably as any online search will show.
 But they are two different dishes.
 Similar but different.
 The primary difference lies in the addition of cheese.
 Au gratin potatoes include cream and cheese whereas scalloped potatoes are simpler, featuring only cream.